microsoft/dicom-server/docs/resources/conformance-statement.md

 # DICOM Conformance Statement

+> API version 2 is the latest API version and should be used.
+> Go to [API version 2](v2-conformance-statement.md) for the latest conformance statement.

 The **Medical Imaging Server for DICOM** supports a subset of the DICOMweb&trade; Standard.
 Support includes:

 - [Studies Service](#studies-service)